 Rationing and shortages in WW1

-Rationing of certain foods was introduced in 1918 close to the end of World War One, after German submarines had succeeded in sinking ships carrying imports into Britain.
+Rationing of certain foods was set up in 1918 close to the end of World War One.
+This was after German submarines had succeeded in sinking about 1½ tons of merchant shipping carrying imports into the UK.

-However, neither of my parents ever mentioned any sort of rationing or shortages in their childhood, and my mother in her extensive recollections of life in that period wrote nothing about them either.
-Of course families grew their own fruit and vegetables in back gardens and allotments, and the pests of grey squirrels had not yet arrived.
+Neither of my parents ever mentioned any sort of rationing or shortages in their childhood, and my mother in her extensive recollections of life in that period wrote nothing about them either.
+Of course families grew their own fruit and vegetables in back gardens and allotments, and the pests were fewer than in today's gardens.
+Grey squirrels had not yet arrived and wild rabbits preferred the cornfields.

 The WW1 Ration card

-The ration card - see the image - is of a rather dreary non-descript colour with an elaborate background pattern which was presumably intended to make it difficult to forge.
+The ration card is of a rather dreary non-descript colour with an elaborate background pattern which was presumably intended to make it difficult to forge.
 It is printed on one side only.

 Registering with shops for rations in WW1